pedal-edu/pedal/README.md

 A tool for detecting the absence or presence of instructor-authored patterns in student source code, using a tree inclusion algorithm.
 Also able to handle certain kinds of constraints.

+#CAIT
+Capturer for AST Inclusion Trees.
+Its goal is to take a a desired AST and a target AST.
+CAIT captures trees in the target ast that include the desired AST.

 # Feedback Dispatch (Name?)

 Given the results of execution and analysis, this tool determines what kind of feedback to deliver to the student.